akshatkaush/flappy-bird/README.md

 A common game designed in C++ using opengl library.
 This project used most of the core concepts of computer graphics including 2D-translation, rotationc etc.

 ### Run
 To run this project OPEN_GL library must be installed in the system.
 Installation Guide: https://www.absingh.com/opengl/
-After this just run the console appliation by making a new project in the editor.
+After this just run the console application by making a new project in the editor.

 ### Sample Images